vuejs/v2.vuejs.org/src/v2/guide/components-slots.md

 ### Destructuring `slot-scope`

-The value of `slot-scope` can actually accept any valid JavaScript expression that can appear in the argument position of a function signature.
+The value of `slot-scope` can actually accept any valid JavaScript expression that can appear in the argument position of a function definition.
 This means in supported environments ([single-file components](single-file-components.html) or [modern browsers](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment#Browser_compatibility)) you can also use [ES2015 destructuring](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment#Object_destructuring) in the expression, like so:

 ```html
 <todo-list v-bind:todos="todos">